 Inflammatory bowel disease (IBD) is entirely different from irritable bowel syndrome (IBS).
-Having an irritable bowel syndrome means that there is the presence of pain and irritation.
-Mainly, there is irritability; however, there is no presence of inflammation.
-Therefore, inflammation and irritation are two separate things.
+Having irritable bowel syndrome means that there is the presence of pain and irritation.
+Mainly, there is irritability.
+However, there is no presence of inflammation.
+Inflammation and irritation are two separate issues.

-As a test tip reminder, you can easily remember Crohn’s disease as “Crown’s disease” because of the granulomas that are present inside the gastrointestinal tract which looks like jewels to a crown.
-To further explain, let’s get into a quick roundup of the pathophysiology.
+As a test tip reminder, you can easily remember Crohn’s disease as “Crown’s disease” because of the granulomas that are present inside the gastrointestinal tract, which look like jewels to a crown.

 Crohn’s disease is a condition that can happen anywhere in the gastrointestinal tract – from the mouth to the rectum.
 The primary concern with Crohn’s disease is the presence of granulomas.

 Granulomas happen when macrophages seclude bacteria like a small block and result in a protective covering, usually around a bacteria, foreign body, or virus; in most cases, tuberculosis viruses.